 Consumer protection and secondary cardholders

 Credit cards give you good consumer protection if you buy something costing between £100 and £30,000 under section 75 of the Consumer Credit Act.
-It’s useful consumer protection (I’ve written an article that explains your rights under Section 75).
+You can find out more about how it works in my article that explains Understanding your credit card rights under section 75).
 If you are the secondary cardholder, you may be able to claim using this legislation.

 Here are the golden rules: